Osteoporosis and Oral Health

 Risk Factors

-Although osteoporosis affects both men and women, post-menopausal women are particularly susceptible to osteoporosis because diminished hormone levels may speed up bone loss.
-Women with osteoporosis are three times more likely to experience tooth loss than those without the disease.
-Very thin young women who may not produce enough female hormones or may have an eating disorder, may be at an increased risk for developing osteoporosis.
-Other risk factors include:
+Although osteoporosis can affect both men and women, women are more likely to develop osteoporosis as they age.
+Women with osteoporosis are three times more likely to have tooth loss than those who do not.
+Very thin young women may be at an increased risk for developing osteoporosis if they have an eating disorder or do not produce enough hormones.

 - Lack of exercise